Digital marketing strategy is a tool to help you achieve your business goals from online or digital channels.

 - Sections of a page people don’t look at because these are too far down the page

-We call this Insights into your customer behavior.
+I call this Insights into your customer behavior.

 Insights tell us which elements of our website and marketing campaigns are helping or hurting conversation with customers.
 Conversation is a two way interaction with your prospects or customers.
 You can read more about it in the 4Cs digital marketing framework.

 Conversations build trust with your prospects and customers.
 Longer and deeper conversations are preferable over shorter and shallower ones.
 Insights help us understand how to drive longer and deeper conversations.

 For example, if you are marketing a blog, you want people to read more pages and spend more time on every visit.
 This allows you to show them more ads.
 More ads equal more money for advertising driven sites.
 In this case, you want to replicate posts that get visitors to spend more time on the site.

 Insights help you make your digital marketing activities more effective.
 But before you can start getting insights, you need to collect raw data that can provide these insights.

 You can track almost anything in the digital world, provided you use the right tools.
 But the data you collect will depend on the type of business and your goals.
 So designing the right data collection model, or analytics implementation plan, is the first step towards getting insights.